 Revenue BaseMLP has not disclosed revenue.
 Ticket sales, sponsorships, and media deals are all in early stages.
 The valuation is almost entirely based on future potential.

 PPA ProblemThe competing Professional Pickleball Association complicates everything.
-Divided leagues divided audiences.
+Divided leagues mean divided audiences.
 Investors are betting on consolidation happening before the sport plateaus.

 Verdict